wp-plugins/post-pay-counter/readme.txt

 By now, I am almost only adding features on demand with a payment.
 Quite a lot of people are asking for customization, and my time is very scarce.
 I usually do not ask much, but I put a condition: I am developing upon your request, but what I will do will be put into the public version of the plugin.
 You are paying me to do something that I would probably not do otherwise, but others will benefit of those changes as well (the same way as when they will pay me for some feature they need, you will benefit of those adds).
 Now the [contact form](http://www.thecrowned.org/contact-me "Contact form") is at your disposal.

 == Changelog ==
+= 1.3.9.1 =
+* Added call for new major release beta testers.

 = 1.3.9 =
 * Fixed a warning that was sometimes showed in the posts list when the word counting column was showed.